 If you want to test a source code of an Android application, you should consider testing it in three different categories.
-Every category of Android testing levels is required to be able to say with confidence there is only a small risk that something does not work correctly inside the app.
-Just check the test pyramid below to get a clear picture of what I am talking about,
+Every category of Android testing levels is required to say with confidence there is only a small risk that something does not work correctly inside the app.
+Just check the test pyramid below to get a clear picture of what I am talking about.

 70% small tests

 The lowest level of the test is unit tests.
 They execute on a computer, so you don’t need a device or emulator and they are used for testing pure java methods and source code.
 With these tests, you can be sure that your methods do what they need to do.